AlekseiUsov/AlekseiUsov/README.md

 # Hello everyone, my name is Aleksey 🖐️

 ### 👨‍💻 About me:
-I'm a frontend react developer
+I'm a frontend react developer with 3+ years experience
-I'm looking for a job

 ### 💻 Hard skills:
 <div>